HECM for Purchase

 One of the most common examples of when an HECM for purchase can be a wise choice involves a retired couple who have a large, comfortable home that is too big now that their children are grown and living on their own.
 In these cases, it simply does not make sense to keep maintaining that large home, when much of the space is not even being used.
 Therefore, individuals can use an HECM for purchase to downsize to a smaller home.

 Additionally, many retired couples have grown children who live in a different city or a different state.
-An HECM for purchase plan will allow the seniors to move to a new home that is much closer to their children and grandchildren.
+A reverse mortgage purchase will allow the seniors to move to a new home that is much closer to their children and grandchildren.
 In a slightly different scenario, the couple may choose to move to a warm climate for their retirement years, using the reverse mortgage to sell their current residence and purchase a new home.

 An HECM for Purchase Example